 To reach these ambitious goals, we have followed a clear strategy, which has proven to be very successful.
 We put our own business in order first by improving operations and energy intensity (energy usage per employee) while in a second step we substitute the remaining energy with energy generated from sustainable sources.
-By taking this approach, we have already had significant achievements.
+In addition we engage with our suppliers and stakeholders in an open and constructive dialogue to identify and deliver on common goals.
+By taking this approach, we have already had significant achievements for the reduction of Scope 1 and 2 emissions.
 We are well ahead of the scenarios defined by the Intergovernmental Panel on Climate Change (IPCC) that were published in 2018.

 Roche’s responsibility to the environment means we actively pursue programmes which reduce GHG emissions.
 To have a chance at limiting the increase in global warming to 1.5 degrees Celsius, the biggest driver, fossil fuels, need to be left in the ground.

 Most GHG emissions at Roche originate from the transformation and use of energy.
 Therefore, the actions taken to reduce GHGs such as carbon dioxide focus on all issues surrounding energy usage, e.g. reducing energy consumption and improving energy intensity.

 Roche is also phasing out halogenated hydrocarbons which are very strong GHGs and significantly harm the ozone layer.
 They are used primarily in refrigeration and fire suppression systems.

 We believe that reducing energy consumption is the most sustainable way of minimising the negative impact attributed to energy use.
 Therefore, to lower GHG emissions, Roche opts for energy-efficient technology.
 For example, our headquarters in Switzerland have implemented thermal networks in the new buildings to use rejected, or otherwise wasted heat.